 Dev and IT:

-Important Qualities of a Marketing Team
+Important Traits That Should Be Present on a Marketing Team